S1ddharthhh/Hardware-Accelerated_LeNet-5_in_PYNQ-Z2/README.md

 Vivado 2024.1,
 Vitis 2024.1.

-I was able to beat the raw processign which is the computational part when compared it to my laptop processor (Ultra 5 125H) but it comes to the overall end to end performance the python over-head takes much longer in the dual-core arm processor which slows up the entire process.
+I was able to beat the raw processing which is the computational part when compared it to my laptop processor (Ultra 5 125H) but it comes to the overall end to end performance the python over-head takes much longer in the dual-core arm processor which slows up the entire process.
 This project clealy shows the raw performance potential of FPGA in parallel processing with much less power draw.

                  /\____/\
                 > •   • <